Positive ocean news: January 2023 edition

 Welsh ocean literacy project awarded major funding

-Credit: Neil Mark Thomas
+Credit: Neil Mark Thomas/unsplash

 The Marine Conservation Society has received £244,000 from the Nature Networks Fund to undertake an Ocean Literacy project in North East Wales.